tagspaces/documentation/docs/ui/userinterface.md

 Clicking on the name of the current folder or on the three dot icon above **(4)** will open the context menu for the current directory, which contains the following menu items:

-- **Open Parent Directory** - Open the parent folder in the browsing area, only if the parent folder is located inside the current location
 - **Reload Directory** - Reloads the content of the current folder
 - **Rename Directory** - Opens the folder rename dialog
 - **Delete Directory** - Open a dialog where you can confirm the deletion of the folder